facelessuser/wcmatch/docs/src/markdown/glob.md

 True
 ```

-On a Windows system, meta characters are not processed in drives/UNC mounts except for pattern expansion characters.
+On a Windows system, meta characters are not processed in drives or UNC sharepoints except for pattern expansion meta
-`{`, `}`, and `|`, when using [`BRACE`](#brace) and/or [`SPLIT`](#split), are the only meta characters that can affect
+characters. `{`, `}` when using [`BRACE`](#brace) and `|` when [`SPLIT`](#split), are the only meta characters that can
-drives/UNC mounts; therefore, they are the only characters that need to be escaped. `escape`, when it detects or is
+affect drives and UNC sharepoints; therefore, they are the only characters that need to be escaped. `escape`, when it
-informed that it is processing a Windows path, will properly find and handle these drives/UNC mounts.
+detects or is informed that it is processing a Windows path, `escape` will properly find and handle drives and UNC
+sharepoints.

 ```pycon3
 >>> from wmcatch import glob